masolimano/maneage/README-hacking.md

    forgetting the following notes.

    - *Commit message*: The commit message is a very important and useful aspect of version control.
-To make the commit message useful, it would be good if you follow the following convensions.
+To make the commit message useful for others (or yourself, one year later), it is good to follow a consistent style.
+The template already has a consistent formatting (described below), which you can also follow in your project if you like.
 You can see many examples by running `git log` in the `template` branch.
-If you intend to improve the template by forking it and pushing commits, it is mandatory to follow these guidelines.
-1) No line should be more than 75 characters (to enable easy reading of the message when you run `git log`).
+If you intend to push commits to the main template, for the consistency of the template, it is necessary to follow these guidelines.
+1) No line should be more than 75 characters (to enable easy reading of the message when you run `git log` on the standard 80-character terminal).
 2) The first line is the title of the commit and should summarize it (so `git log --oneline` can be useful).
-The title should also not end with a point (`.`).
-3) After the title leave an empty line and start the body of your message (possibly containing many paragraphs).
-4) Describe the context of your commit (the problem it is trying to solve) as much as possible before going onto how you solved it.
-One useful suggestion is to always start the main body of your commit with "Until now".
+The title should also not end with a point (`.`, because its a short single sentence, so a point is not necessary and only wastes space).
+3) After the title, leave an empty line and start the body of your message (possibly containing many paragraphs).
+4) Describe the context of your commit (the problem it is trying to solve) as much as possible, then go onto how you solved it.
+One suggestion is to start the main body of your commit with "Until now ...", and continue describing the problem in the first paragraph(s).
+Afterwards, start the next paragraph with "With this commit ...".

    - *Tags*: To help manage the history, tag all major commits.
 This helps make a more human-friendly output of `git describe`: for example